sirMerr/evaluator/README.md

 # evaluator
-This project convert an infix expression to a postfix expression and then evaluate the postfix expression.
+This project convert an infix expression to a postfix expression and then evaluates the postfix expression.
 The input to the evaluator is a queue containing the infix expression and the output is a queue with the result as the only entry.
 It uses its own Queue and Stack, no Java Collections.